tyleryouk/00os-origin/00reaper/implementation-plan.md

 **Cycle Origin:** See `active-request.md`

 ## 1. Implement New 1000xdev Commands
-- [ ] Design process specs for:
+- [x] Design process specs for:
-  - [ ] `dev-init`
+  - [x] `dev-init`
-  - [ ] `dev-scan-front-end`
+  - [x] `dev-scan-front-end`
-  - [ ] `dev-scan-back-end`
+  - [x] `dev-scan-back-end`
-- [ ] Author process files in `/00os/processes/1000xdev/`
+- [x] Author process files in `/00os/processes/1000xdev/`
-- [ ] Test each command for correct 3-step pattern and documentation
+- [x] Test each command for correct 3-step pattern and documentation

 ## 2. Refactor & Enhance Workflow Folder
-- [ ] Audit current `1000xdev/steam-integration/` structure
+- [x] Audit current `1000xdev/steam-integration/` structure
-- [ ] Update or create documentation, context, and process files
+- [x] Update or create documentation, context, and process files
-- [ ] Integrate new context snapshots and standards
+- [x] Integrate new context snapshots and standards

+## 3. Consolidate Context
+- [x] Create modular context files for 00OS, 00reaper, and 1000xdev in `00reaper/context/`
+- [x] Update consolidated `README.md` to cross-link all context files
+- [x] New context folder is now the single source of truth
+- [ ] Archive old `context-00OS-current-state/` folder in the next step

+## 4. Documentation Cross-Linking
-- [ ] Ensure modularity and discoverability
+- [x] Ensure all context files reference relevant documentation and standards

-## 3. Establish Continuous Improvement & Archiving
+## 5. Archive & Sync
-- [ ] Define cyclical review and improvement process
+- [ ] Move old context folder to archive and update references if needed
-- [ ] Set up regular archiving of completed cycles/goals
-- [ ] Document feedback and iteration process
+- [ ] Run `> reaper-sync` to sync all changes

 ## Step 2 Status
 - All relevant 1000xdev workflow, documentation, and context files have been reviewed, including: